siderolabs/omni-docs/content/docs/how-to-guides/how-to-scale-down-a-cluster/index.md

 ---
-title: How to Scale Down a Cluster
+title: Scale Down a Cluster
 description: "A guide on how to scale down a cluster with Omni."
 date: 2023-02-22T12:46:28-08:00
 draft: false